Arizona Divorce Laws Alimony | Arizona Spousal Maintenance Laws

 You may actually combine a claim for both rehabilitative and compensatory spousal maintenance in some Arizona spousal maintenance cases if the facts support doing so.

-The first step in the analysis of a spousal maintenance case begins with determining whether a spouse is entitled to spousal maintenance.
-A spouse seeking spousal maintenance must prove one of four things to be eligible to receive an award of spousal maintenance in Arizona.
+The first step in the analysis of a spousal maintenance case begins with determining whether a spouse is entitled to alimony in Arizona.
+A spouse seeking alimony in Arizona must prove one of four things to be eligible to receive an award of alimony in Arizona.
 Specifically, the spouse must prove any of the following:

 The spouse lacks sufficient property to provide for his or her needs, is unable to be self sufficient through appropriate employment, is the custodian of a child of such young age that he or she should not be expected to work, contributed to the other’s spouse’s education, or had a marriage of long duration and is too old to be expected to work to be financially self sufficient.